ShangtongZhang/ShangtongZhang.github.io/index.md

 - [Email: shangtong.zhang@cs.ox.ac.uk](mailto:shangtong.zhang@cs.ox.ac.uk)

 ### News
+- 2021/02: I start interning at DeepMind London.
 - 2020/12: One paper is accepted at AAAI 2021.
 - 2020/09: One paper is accepted at NeurIPS 2020.
 - 2020/06: Two papers are accepted at ICML 2020.
 - 2020/06: I start interning at Microsoft Research Montreal.
 - 2020/05: I'm awarded Light Senior Scholarship by St Catherine's College.
 - 2020/05: One paper is awarded AAMAS 2020 Best Paper Award.
+- 2019/09: Two papers are accepted at NeurIPS 2019.